VIGNOBLES PAEFFGEN

 December 2023

+The winter work has begun.
+The vines without leaves provide a clear view for proper pruning.
 At the same time, abandoned bird nests and mantis clutches can be found.
 These will survive the winter and show that the vineyards are alive.

 This clutch is ready to reawaken in spring.